jobovy/streamgap-aa/README.md

 Modeling stream gaps in action-angle coordinates.

 This repository contains the code associated with the paper Sanders, Bovy \& Erkal (2015, SBE15).
 The paper source code is in [paper/](paper/) and ipython notebooks used to generate the plots in the paper can be found in [py/](py/).
+This code is provided for illustration purposes only; full use of the code requires simulation data that is not included here.

 There are three useful notebooks.
 We explain what each contains below: